Agnes P. Raposa

-Due to current restrictions on public gatherings, her Funeral Mass and burial will be held at a later date in Holy Name Church and Notre Dame Cemetery.
+Her funeral and burial will be private.
 In lieu of flowers, memorial contributions in Agnes’ honor may be made to, The Fly Foundation, 550 Locust St., Fall River, MA 02720 or The Multiple Sclerosis Society, 101 A First Ave., Waltham, MA 02451 or The Perkins School for the Blind, 175 N. Beacon St., Watertown, MA 02472.
 For tributes and directions: www.waring-sullivan.com

 Anne and Joe Andrade

 Josephine, we are so so sorry to learn of your Mother’s passing.
 Losing a Mom is like losing a part of our heart.
 She was an elegant lady who showed so much love for her family as she was present at so many of her Grandchildren’s events.
 May Mrs. Raposa Rest In Peace. ❤️

 Rest in peace.
 Your influence on this earth is felt in the work of the beautiful family you nurtured.

 March 22, 2020